-- Product and platform features, architecture, reliability, privacy and security, performance, effectiveness, and supported environments;

-- Product extensibility and ability to integrate with other technology infrastructures;

-- Digital operations expertise;

-- Ease of use of products and platform capabilities;

-- Total cost of ownership;

-- Adherence to industry standards and certifications;

-- Strength of sales and marketing efforts;

-- Brand awareness and reputation; and

-- Focus on customer success.
+- o Adjustments of size charts based on performance - Widget usage analysis by FashTech and BI teams - o Automatic pairing of size charts with products/collections - User Experience - Easy to use interface (10-15 seconds to receive size recommendations) - Option to add/deduct questions to/from widget wizards - Users automatically receive size recommendations on all products after initial sign up - · Product and platform features, architecture, reliability, privacy and security, performance, effectiveness, and supported environments; - Product extensibility and ability to integrate with other technology infrastructures; - Digital operations expertise; - Ease of use of products and platform capabilities; - Total cost of ownership; - Adherence to industry standards and certifications; - Strength of sales and marketing efforts; - Brand awareness and reputation; and - Focus on customer success

 We believe we generally compete favorably with our competitors on the basis of these factors.
 We expect competition to increase as other established and emerging companies enter our markets, as customer requirements evolve, and as new products and technologies are introduced.
-We expect this to be particularly true as we are a smartphone-based offering that does not need to utilize the smartphone's camera, and our competitors may also seek to repurpose their existing offerings to provide similar solutions.
+We expect this to be particularly true as we offer a smartphone-based offering that does not need to utilize the smartphone's camera, and our competitors may also seek to repurpose their existing offerings to provide similar solutions.
 Many of our competitors have substantially greater financial, technical, and other resources, greater name recognition, larger sales and marketing budgets, broader distribution, and larger and more mature intellectual property portfolios.